andrewlaidlaw/node-red-sales-manual/README.md

-*/bot* - The primary endpoint for a user of the chatbot, allowing them to interact with the service */botchat* - The endpoint for values to be passed to the chatbot, not for general access */healthz* - An endpoint to enable healthchecks and get confirmation of a running pod
+*/bot* - The primary endpoint for a user of the chatbot, allowing them to interact with the service */botchat* - The endpoint for values to be passed to the chatbot, not for general access */healthz* - An endpoint to enable healthchecks and get confirmation of a running pod */* - The root endpoint gives access to the Node-Red environment to make changes to the application

 ---
 Based on the original container image by by Stuart Cunliffe: